ngol0/ngol0/README.md

 ### Hi there 👋

 My name is Lam Ngo and I'm from Vietnam.
-Here's some facts about myself:

-- 🔭 I’m currently working on improving my coding skills
-- 👯 I’m looking to collaborate on any game projects :D
 - 📫 How to reach me: lamngo.251@gmail.com
 - 😄 Pronouns: She/Her